alibaba/arthas/README.md

 * Check whether a class is loaded?
 And where the class is loaded from?
 (Useful for trouble-shooting jar file conflicts)
 * Decompile a class to ensure the code is running as expected.
-* View classloader statistics, e.g. how may classloaders are there? how many class is loaded per classloader?
+* View classloader statistics, e.g. how may classloaders are there?
+How many classes are loaded per classloader?
 What is the classloader hierarchy?
-Is there possible classloader leaks?
+Are there possible classloader leaks?
 * View the method invocation details, e.g. method parameter, return object, thrown exception, and etc.
 * Check the stack trace of specified method invocation.
-This is useful when you would like to know who is calling your method?
+This is useful when you would like to know who is calling your method.
 * Trace the method invocation to find slow sub-invocations.
-* Monitor method invcation statistics, e.g. qps, rt, success rate and etc.
+* Monitor method invcation statistics, e.g. qps, rt, success rate, etc.
-* Monitoring your system metrics, thread states and cpu usage, gc statistics, and etc.
+* Monitoring your system metrics, thread states and cpu usage, gc statistics, etc.
-* Support command line interactive mode, with auto completed feature enabled.
+* Support command line interactive mode, with auto complete feature enabled.
 * Support telnet and websocket, which enables both local and remote diagnostics with command line and browsers.

 ### Quick start